A wood-burning fireplace can add warmth and charm to any home.

-When you are thinking about getting a modular home, you should consider a wood burning fireplace.
+When you are thinking about getting a modular home, you should consider a wood-burning fireplace.

 Can You Have A Wood Burning Fireplace in A Modular Home?

-There are many modular homes out there with a wood burning fireplace that not only helps to heat the home it also helps to add value and warmth.
+There are many modular homes out there with a wood-burning fireplace that not only helps to heat the home it also helps to add value and warmth.

 Benefits of A Wood Burning Fireplace

-There are many benefits to adding a wood burning fireplace to your modular home, and they include:
+There are many benefits to adding a wood-burning fireplace to your modular home, and they include:

 When you use an HVAC system, it can increase your utility bills in the winter months.
 By supplementing or using wood altogether, you can lower the bill.

 If it is very cold outside, your house will cool down relatively quickly.
 If your power is going to be out for hours, this may be a problem.

-- Warmth.
 Having a fireplace in your home creates a warm cozy feeling that most people love.

-- Added home value.
-Adding a wood burning fireplace in your modular home can help to add money to the value of the home.
+Adding a wood-burning fireplace to your modular home can help to add money to the value of the home.

 Choosing The Right Wood Burning Fireplace

 If you decide to go with an antique fireplace, you will pay a good deal more than you would a newer model.

 Many people love the look of antique fireplaces, however, these are not approved by the EPA and may not be very efficient.

 Installation of the Wood Burning Fireplace

-There are several things that will have to take place in order to install a wood burning fireplace.
+There are several things that will have to take place in order to install a wood-burning fireplace.

 1. The Chimney

 There are different chimneys that can be built in a modular home, and they include:

 If the home is a two-story modular home, this can be a bit more difficult.
 In most builds, people will lose a closet to get an interior chimney space.

 An exterior chimney will be made at the factor, and they will consist of nodules that are stacked on top of each other.
 The chimney will then be constructed as part of the home.

 Which chimney you choose will be determined by cost and where your fireplace will be set.